Important Information to Know During Our Campus Transformation — Read More

 To learn more about tinnitus evaluations and treatment, click here.

-Cochlear implant candidacy: Cochlear implants are an alternative for children with severe to profound hearing loss.
-In order to know if a child is a candidate, they must first undergo series of evaluations do determine if they are a candidate for implantation.
+Cochlear implant candidacy: Cochlear implants are an option for children with severe to profound hearing levels.
+A child must undergo series of evaluations do determine if they are a candidate for implantation.

 • To learn more about the cochlear implant candidacy process, click here.